dmsul/site-source/content/pages/tutorial_stata_to_python.rst

    * - Stata
      - Python
    * - :code:`describe`
-     - :code:`df.dtypes` Note that Python does not have value labels like Stata does.
+     - :code:`df.info()` OR :code:`df.dtypes` just to get data types.
+Note that Python does not have value labels like Stata does.
    * - :code:`describe <var>`
      - :code:`df[<var>].dtype`
    * - :code:`count`